davidbalbert/rails3-skeleton-haml/README.markdown

 To protect against [mass assignment exploits](http://guides.rubyonrails.org/security.html#mass-assignment), all attributes are protected by default (see `config/initializers/attr_protected.rb`).
 This means you _must_ use `attr_accessible` in your models if you want to use mass assignment (e.g. passing the `params` hash to `new` or `update_attributes`).

+Right now, I'm pointing at my fork of authlogic.
+This just silences some deprecation warnings in Rails 3.

 Author
 ------